JChouCode/iotex-smart-contract/README.md

 ## Creating a smart contract

-Modify `contract.sol` with the smart contract you want to deploy
+Modify `contracts/contract.sol` with the smart contract you want to deploy

 ## Compiling

 Execute the following command
 ```
-$ node compile.js
+$ truffle compile
 ```

 ## Deploy to MainNet

-Execute the following command
+Enter abi, bytecode and execute the following command
 ```
 $ node deploy.js
 ```